wpwupingwp/OGU/README.md

   For Windows users, please download and unpack files into `%HOMEDRIVE%%HOMEPATH%/.barcodefinder`.

-  For Linux  and MacOS users, please download and unpack files into `~/.barcodefinder`.
+  For Linux  and macOS users, please download and unpack files into `~/.barcodefinder`.